kastelo/syncthing-configd/README.md

-# syncthing-autoacceptd
+# syncthing-configd

-A daemon that automatically accepts and assigns folders to incoming clients, based on certain criteria.
+A daemon that automatically manages certain aspects of the Syncthing configuration.

 ## Principle of Operation